aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/DatabaseDialects.md

 If you are interested in using the AWS Advanced NodeJS Wrapper but your desired database type is not currently supported, it is possible to create a custom dialect.

-To create a custom dialect, implement the [`Dialect`](../../common/lib/topology_aware_database_dialect.ts) interface should also be implemented.
+To create a custom dialect, implement the [`Dialect`](../../common/lib/database_dialect/database_dialect.ts) interface.
+For databases clusters that are aware of their topology, the [`TopologyAwareDatabaseDialect`](../../common/lib/topology_aware_database_dialect.ts) interface should also be implemented.
 See the following classes for examples:
 - [PgDialect](../../pg/lib/dialect/pg_database_dialect.ts)
   - This is a generic dialect that should work with any PostgreSQL database.
 - [AuroraPgDialect](../../mysql/lib/dialect/mysql_database_dialect.ts)